israel-dryer/ttkbootstrap/README.md

 ttk.Label(root, text='Hello world', style='danger.TLabel').pack()
 ```
 ## Applying Styles
 By default, the colors will be primary.
-Secondary, etc... colors are available as well, as represented in the images in this readme.

-To apply a theme color to a widget, use one of the following prefixes, followed by the widget class name.
+Any other themed colors can be used by applying the color prefix to the ttk widget class.

 For example: `style = 'danger.TLabel'` or `style = 'success.TButton'` or `style = 'info.Outline.TButton'`

 ### The following color prefixes are available for most widgets: